ekomsSavior/rogue/README.md

 * Evades detection with polymorphic obfuscation
 * Can persist with cron
 * Optional `.update` or `.svc` stealth names
-* Ready for future LFI injection and USB payload chains
+* Ready for future USB payload chains

 ---